sandervandorsten/azure-iothub-demo/README.md

 3. If you want to learn how this input and outputs are actually coupled to the IoT Hub and Service Bus in our infrastructure, you can navigate to the menu blades on the left of your screen called **inputs** and **outputs** (under **Job Topology**).
 At deployment time, the bindings to these services were already done for you so you don't have to worry about them.
 If you want to learn how to create these yourself, **I recommend [This video](https://www.youtube.com/watch?v=NbGmyjgY0pU) by Adam Marczak** on Azure Stream Analytics.
 I fact, I recommend all his Azure tutorials, which helped me a great deal in developing this project.
 4. Now you know roughly what happens in Stream Analytics, we can **start this Stream Analytics Job** to start processing incoming requests.
 Remember that we're not sending any data from a device yet to our application, but we're just preconfiguring the infrastrature.
 Press the **> Start** button **at the top of the Overview** menu to start the job.
 It takes about a minute or two to activate, you can see the status straight below it. (see screenshot below)
 5. You have sucessfully started your Steam Analytics job!
 In a bit, our Raspberry Pi Data will flow through this job to the connected services.
 Now it's not doing anything yet though, So lets quickly finish up our infrastructure setup to start sending data.
+6. **Cost saving Tip:** Pause your stream Analytics job once your done developing.
+You don't pay per request, but per hour.

 <p align="center">